How do you play Sea Of Thieves with no sight? You steer the ship

 “I couldn’t help but laugh, because it sounded absolutely ridiculous.”

 But, as you can see from the Twitch clip above, it’s not quite so ridiculous as it sounds.
-Sightless Kombat regularly takes up the role of Captain while playing Sea Of Thieves.
+Sightless Kombat regularly takes up the role of helmsman while playing Sea Of Thieves.
 With crewmates to help him get to the helm, and someone giving him callouts where to turn, it’s not such a complicated task.
 When you turn the wheel in Sea Of Thieves, the game will make your controller rumble when it’s at its central position, which acts as a good guide for Sightless Kombat to know how far to turn.
-Similarly, SK is able to find his way around a ship by the compass, which causes a slight rumble when you take steps holding it.
+Similarly, SK is able to find his way around a ship with his crew providing directions while he’s holding his compass, which causes a slight rumble when you take steps holding it.

 It’s not all about finding creative ways to play without visuals, though.
 To their credit, Rare have added some brilliant accessibility features to the pirate sandbox that help people like Sightless Kombat massively.
 Menu narration, which they added back in the Anniversary update last year, means SK can play without someone needing to read every piece of text to him.
 The game also recently added emote narration, so if a pirate is doing a daft dance or gesture in front of him, Sea Of Thieves will let him know.